-As a digital library, BHL offers a range of volunteer opportunities for individuals to contribute their time and expertise from anywhere, any time.
+As a digital library, BHL offers volunteer opportunities for individuals to contribute their time and expertise from anywhere, any time.

 Current opportunities include: